mjg123/mjg123.github.io/about.md

 This is what I look like.
 I work for Oracle in Bristol (UK) on Open-Source, Java and Serverless/Cloud infrastructure.
 Opinions and comments are my own.

 I love speaking and teaching and am looking for opportunities to do more of it.
+[Here's why]({% post_url 2018-06-06-Why-I-DevRel %}).
 The speaker bio I usually use is:

 > Matthew is a (somewhat) functional programmer who enjoys all kinds of language nerdery as well.
 >